dbushell/dbushell.com/src/data/blog/2013/2013-03-03-a-responsive-day-out.md

 ## The conference

 It may be that I'm slightly biased but Responsive Day Out was brilliant.
 Best conference I've ever attended.
 The shorter 20 minute format with Q&A allowed for more variety and honest discussion.
 I was glad to be second on the bill.
-I'll have to watch [@sazzy's](https://twitter.com/sazzy) talk again.
+I'll have to watch Sarah Parmenter talk again.
 As the only person to take stage before me I spent the entirety of her talk taking in deep breathes, trying to forget about the 400 people sat behind me.

 The attendees were in great spirit.
 It seemed like my Twitter feed had descended upon Brighton.
 Too many people to name but it was an absolute pleasure to meet you!